oye-bobs/oye-bobs.github.io/index.md

 ##  Contact

-For more inquiries, reach out to me on:
+For more information or inquiries, reach out to me on:
 [Linkedin](https://www.linkedin.com/in/adeoyemalumi/)
 [Website](https://adeoyemalumi.netlify.app/)